e-Commerce Ascension Series: Custom Coding (V)

-Bringing your business into the digital landscape implies a brainstorming session in which the software product manager assists the website’s owners clarify what they envision for their platform.
+Bringing your business into the digital landscape implies a brainstorming session in which the software product manager assists the website owners in clarifying what they envision for their platform.
 In other words, before building a website, you should have a clear-cut vision of the website’s functionalities.
 In most cases, the best solution is to opt for custom coding.
 Mainly because you want to differentiate from your competition, and that’s a hard sell when your website has the same basic look and functionalities.
 Moreover, you want to bring value by bringing that game-changing idea to life.

 Nevertheless, custom coding is optimal because it helps the project’s development be harmonious throughout its evolution.
 You are not limited by the basic templates which constrain you to what is already available.

 Firstly, we have to focus on the front-end development part.
 This is the way the website looks and feels.
 Usually, this part is taken care of by a front-end developer who collaborates with a UI/UX designer to give an aesthetic look to your e-Commerce website.
 Secondly, we take care of the back-end development part, which is the hidden part of a website.
 How the wireframes are connected, and how the data is transferred, managed, and manipulated.
 If you want to scale your business, I recommend allocating more resources to back-end development because this is what usually breaks when an influx of orders takes place.
 This is where custom coding comes in handy.
 By having complete control over your website’s functions, you can prepare for specific scenarios that are generally a nightmare for basic template users.